volueinsight/wapi-python/example/README.md

 ## Implementation
 Complete working code can be found in the attached Jupyter Notebook file.

-1. Established a session using client credentials.
+1. Establish a session using client credentials.

 	This requires having an OAuth client, which can be created at https://auth.wattsight.com/account/oauth-clients.